 If there’s one area where Roku falls flat, it’s probably voice search.
 Your voice queries for specific shows or movies should work well enough, but Roku lags Amazon and Google when it comes to natural language interactions.
 (And forget about using your voice to control smart home gadgets or look up entertainment-related facts.)

 Amazon’s Fire TV Stick 4K Max is yet another excellent pick in that $50-ish range of streaming gadgets.
 The upgraded hardware offers speedier navigation, adds support for Wi-Fi 6, and maintains the vast selection of entertainment as Amazon’s other streamers.
 And if you’re familiar with the company’s Alexa voice assistant, you’ll feel right at home.

 The Fire TV Stick 4K Max’s software is similar to the Chromecast in that the home screen takes a content-forward approach instead of just throwing a grid of apps at you.
-Amazon still tends to showcase (and advertise) its own Prime Video content more prominently than shows and movies from other services, which can get annoying at times.
+Amazon tends to showcase (and advertise) its own Prime Video content more prominently than shows and movies from other services, which can get annoying at times.

 Home theater enthusiasts, gamers, and people who like to tinker with their streaming devices have loyally stuck with Nvidia’s Shield TV and Shield TV Pro for a reason.
 They can serve as excellent players like any of our other picks, but you can also go more advanced and use them for cloud gaming or set up a Plex media library (in the case of the Pro).
 GeForce Now and Steam Link probably do more to sell gamers on the Shield lineup versus something like Apple Arcade on the Apple TV.

 But like with the Apple TV, the main hurdle here is the price.
-The Nvidia Shield TV costs $150, so you’re looking at spending $100 more than devices that offer most of the same functionality.
+The Nvidia Shield TV costs $150, so you’re looking at spending $100 more than devices that offer most of the same core entertainment functionality.
 You get Ethernet and a very powerful streaming device for the added premium, and you can push the Shield TV farther and make it do more than just about any of its competitors.